speedingplanet/javascript-and-web-development/class-app/labs.md

 </main>
 ```

-Check the [Bootstrap Documentation](https://getbootstrap.com/docs/5.2/getting-started/introduction/) for more details.
+Check the [Bootstrap Documentation](https://getbootstrap.com/docs/5.2/getting-started/introduction/) for more details about the classes `container`, `row`, and `col`.
 Especially look at the [buttons documentation](https://getbootstrap.com/docs/5.2/components/buttons/)

 ### JavaScript